HarmonyOS: Current data

-As of Q2 2025, Harmony OS had a 4.25% market share for the most recent year.
-This made Harmony OS the third largest smartphone OS worldwide after Android with 77.25% market share, and iOS with 18.50% market share.
+Harmony OS had a 5% share of the global mobile operating-system market for the second quarter of 2026; this made HarmonyOS the third largest smartphone operating system worldwide after Android with 75% market share and iOS with 20% market share.
+In the mainland Chinese mobile market, HarmonyOS was the second largest mobile operating system in the second quarter of 2026 with roughly 24% market share, behind Android (58%) and ahead of iOS (18%).

+According to data provider Counterpoint, Huawei recorded its highest quarterly share in the first quarter of 2026 since the fourth quarter of 2020, when the company held 20% of the market and still relied on the Android operating system (before the introduction of HarmonyOS devices in June 2021).
+In the second quarter, the HarmonyOS market share then further increased five percentage points to 24%.

+For the whole of 2025, based on a yearly average, HarmonyOS was the second largest mobile operating system in the mainland Chinese mobile market with roughly 18% market share, behind Android (67%) and ahead of iOS (15%).

 Historic data

 On December 23, 2021, Yu Chengdong, CEO of Huawei Consumer Business Group, claimed that HarmonyOS had reached 300 million smartphones and other smart devices, including 200 million devices in the ecosystem and 100 million third-party consumer products from industry partners.

-Market research conducted in China by Strategy Analytics showed that Harmony OS was the third largest smartphone platform after Apple iOS and Google Android, reaching a record high of 4% market share in China during the first quarter of 2022, up from zero just a year earlier.
+Market research conducted in China by Strategy Analytics showed that Harmony OS was the third largest smartphone platform after iOS and Android, reaching a record high of 4% market share in China during the first quarter of 2022, up from zero just a year earlier.
 This increase in market share took place after the operating system was also launched for smartphone devices in June 2021.

 The research claimed that in the first quarter of 2022 the platform outgrew its rivals, such as Android and Apple iOS, from a low install base of about 150 million smart devices overall, particularly due to the good support in China and the HarmonyOS software upgrades that Huawei made available for its older handset models and its former sub-brands such as Honor.

 On August 8, 2022, after the soft launch of HarmonyOS 3, Sina Finance, part of Sina Corporation, and Huawei Central reported that the number of Huawei HarmonyOS Connect devices had exceeded 470 million units.
 By summer 2022, 14 OpenHarmony distributions had been launched.